Usage Guide

 • Git storage

-• (Journal is in single file)
+• Journal is in single file inside directory structure

 • Journal data is in multiple files inside directory structure